microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br>• <b>`MC_MIN_SPEED`</b> - Used as target RPM speed by the ramp-up algorithm, spinning up from zero to target speed.
 This is the speed from where the switchover between forced commutation and synchronization loop starts.
 If Sensorless mode is used, this paramater must be set to at least 10-15% of the nominal speed of the motor.
 <br>• <b>`MC_RAMP_UP_DURATION`</b> - The desired duration for the Ramp-up algorithm, given in milliseconds
 <br>• <b>`MC_RAMP_DOWN_DURATION`</b> - The desired duration for the Ramp-down algorithm, given in milliseconds
-<br>• <b>`MC_STARTUP_VOLTAGE`</b> - The amount of voltage supplied to the motor phases during the startup phase, given in volts.
-If the supply voltage is less than the start-up voltage the application will throw and error message and motor ramp-up will fail.
+<br>• <b>`MC_STARTUP_VOLTAGE`</b> - The amount of voltage supplied to the motor phases during the start-up phase, given in volts.
+If the supply voltage is less than the start-up voltage, the application will throw an error message and the motor ramp-up will fail.

 <br><b> POWER BOARD SETTINGS </b>